 Expected output (Debian 13 example):

 The version number varies depending on when you install and which Debian release you’re running.
-Debian 12 and 13 typically receive the latest Chromium releases (version 143+), while Debian 11 provides an older but stable version (around 120.x).
-If you need the latest Chromium on Debian 11, consider using the Flatpak method instead.
+Debian 13 and 12 track the latest stable Chromium releases (version 144+), while Debian 11 provides an older version (120.x).
+If you need the latest Chromium on Debian 11, consider the Flatpak method instead.

-Method 2: Install Chromium Browser via Flatpak and Flathub
+Method 2: Install Chromium Browser on Debian via Flatpak and Flathub

 You must install Flatpak before using this method.
 If you haven’t set it up yet, follow our guide on installing Flatpak on Debian before proceeding; the setup typically takes under five minutes.